 Investing through dollar-cost averaging appeals in a downturn

 However, these potential higher returns from lump-sum investing come at a price.
 Just as you could invest before a period of market growth, you could also mistime the market and invest right before the market crashes.
 This means that you'll have to wait longer to see positive returns, which might be lower than if you had averaged your investments on a dollar-cost basis.

 By nature, dollar-cost averaging accounts for the state of the markets.
 Because you invest a fixed amount each month, you account for market fluctuations.
 Within the $1,000 you have committed to invest every month, a lower asset price means you've purchased more of the asset and vice versa.

-With Endowus.com, you can LSI and DCA/RSP all your money — cash, CPF & SRS in globally diversified, intelligent, low cost portfolios seamlessly on online.
+With Endowus, you can LSI and DCA/RSP all your money — cash, CPF, & SRS — in globally diversified, intelligent, low-cost portfolios seamlessly.
+To get started, click here.

 Investment involves risk.
 The value of investments and the income from them can go down as well as up, and you may not get the full amount you invested.
 Past performance is not an indicator nor a guarantee of future performance.
 Rates of exchange may cause the value of investments to go up or down.
 Individual stock performance does not represent the return of a fund.